U.S. Labor Party: 1972–1976

 The U.S. Labor Party was noted for its controversial campaign tactics, and its invective campaigns against other politicians.
 Nelson Rockefeller, the former Governor of New York who was nominated to be vice president by Gerald Ford in 1974, was an early target of the USLP's attention.
 During the Senate's confirmation hearings, LaRouche appeared on behalf of the USLP as a witness against Rockefeller's nomination.
 He testified that a USLP survey showed 90 percent of U.S. workers and the unemployed hated Rockefeller.

 In 1974 the Wisconsin branch of the Labor Party took out a newspaper advertisement announcing that it had filed for an injunction to prevent the CIA, FBI, and the New York Police Department from arresting Lyndon LaRouche (then known as Lyn Marcus) or anyone involved in the movement's kidnapping of Christopher White, who had married LaRouche's former common-law wife.
 According to detailed descriptions by LaRouche, White had been brainwashed by the CIA and KGB to kill him.
 The advertisement further reported that the movement had found a cure for psychosis and encouraged mental health professionals to contact them to develop this discovery.
-USLP member Harley Schlanger, a candidate for the House of Representatives, sued the Mecklenburg County, North Carolina, ABC liquor board in August 1976, for prohibiting campaigning on their property, which he contended was public property.
+USLP member Harley Schlanger, a candidate for the House of Representatives, sued the Mecklenburg County, North Carolina, ABC Board in August 1976, for prohibiting campaigning on their property, which he contended was public property.
 The North Carolina ACLU joined the suit.
 The district court judge decided that the activity was protected free speech that could not be prohibited so long as activists did not block doorways.